uadmin/uadmin-docs/_build/html/_sources/dapi/public_functions.rst.txt

 -----------------------
 `Back To Top`_

-APIPublicDeleter is an interface that contains the method APIPublicDelete with the type of func(\*http.Request) bool.
-If the value is true, anyone will have permission access to delete the record in the model using the dAPI delete method even if the account is not logged in.
+APIPublicDeleter is an interface for models to control public access to delete function in dAPI.

 Type: